Gethe/wow-ui-source/README.markdown

 **Zones**

-  * Mount Hyjal and Vashj'ir, two new level 80-82 zones, are available for testing.
-Deepholm, a new level 82-83 zone is available for testing.
-Players may find their way to these zones by speaking with temporary teleportation NPCs located in any major city.
+  * Mount Hyjal and Vashj'ir are available for testing.

+  * Deepholm is available for testing.

+  * Uldum is partially available for testing.

+  * Twilight Highlands is partially available for testing.

   * The level ranges of Gilneas and the Lost Isles are in the process of being adjusted slightly.
 Creature, quest, and quest reward levels are all being